LPCIC/elpi/README.md

 The elaborator manipulates terms with binders and holes (unification variables) representing missing piece of information.
-Some of them have to be filled in in order to make the term well typed.
-Some other are are filled in because the user has programmed the eleborator to do so, e.g. ad-hoc polymorphism.
+Some of them have to be filled in order to make the term well typed.
+Some others are filled in because the user has programmed the eleborator to do so, e.g. ad-hoc polymorphism.

 Such software component is characterized by an high complexity